SELECTED GREEN GROUCH MEDIA STORIES(Search Google for Newest)

 As the leader of your city, you are responsible to encourage your citizens to be more environmentally conscious.
 The GREEN GROUCH fifty-city challenge was designed to help you in this task!
 So far, two City Mayors have taken great personal risk by passing motions in their respective Councils to support this initiative.

-Specifically, Mayor of Grande Prairie has Mayor Stephen Mandel of Edmonton, Mayor Naheed Nenshi of Calgary, Mayor Morris Flewwelling of Red Deer and Mayor Rajko Dodic of Lethbridge to try and better Grande Prairie in “eco points.”
-Mayor Flewwelling the challenge and the media in both cities have been buzzing about it!
+Specifically, Mayor Bill Given of Grande Prairie has publicly challenged Mayor Stephen Mandel of Edmonton, Mayor Naheed Nenshi of Calgary, Mayor Morris Flewwelling of Red Deer and Mayor Rajko Dodic of Lethbridge to try and better Grande Prairie in “eco points.”
+Mayor Flewwelling formally accepted the challenge and the media in both cities have been buzzing about it!

 We have already conducted many media interviews about the GREEN GROUCH fifty city challenge and we will be doing many more.
-Furthermore, we will post the names of the on our website in the order that they do so.
+Furthermore, we will post the names of the Mayors that support this project on our website in the order that they do so.
 Please notify us as soon as you’ve issued a challenge to another Mayor or group of Mayors and/or passed a motion in your Council to participate.

 We look forward to being a partner with you in reducing waste and pollution!